 Magic in Pre-Raphaelite and Symbolist Art

-Magic and witchcraft can be depicted as ugly and dark in art (see Hecate above), but Pre-Raphaelite artists embrace its beauty and mysticism.
-Well, you can see what I mean in these images that conjure up (pardon the pun) mystical and powerful sorceresses.
+Magic and witchcraft can be depicted as ugly and dark in art as in William Blake’s Hecate, but Pre-Raphaelite artists embrace its beauty and mysticism.

 Look at her skirt.
 Her magical symbols, I think, are Celtic in origin.
 If anyone has any info on them, please post a comment.